k14krug/ktunes/memory-bank/spotify_song_matching.md

 ## Process 2: Processing Recently Played Tracks from Spotify

 This process updates the local kTunes library based on listening history from Spotify.
-It's handled by the `fetch_and_update_recent_tracks` function in `services/spotify_service.py`, usually triggered via a route (e.g., one that renders `recent_spotify_tracks.html`).
+It's handled by the `fetch_and_update_recent_tracks` function in `services/spotify_service.py`, usually triggered via scheduled tasks or the listening history route (which renders `spotify_listening_history.html`).

 **Steps for each recently played track from Spotify:**